Do you want to know why we ride a motorcycle?

 We did not have a touring bike back then… I thought this would be the end of me!

-I was convinced that all my bones were dislocated.
+I was convinced that all my bones had been dislocated.

 Since we had an original seat, we had to stop every 90 minutes, so I could get circulation back into my legs… Not to mention my poor derriere!..
 Oy!